APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 			- There are no means for proving this from online sources.
 I can only quote a website saying "people don't report at SCU"

-		- They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being
+		- They do not have mandatory Title IX training annually.
+They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being

 ### Students are not reporting in general